danmurphy1217/algorand-quickstart/README.md

 # algorand-quickstart
-This shellscript provides you with one of the easiest ways to get up and running with an Algorand Node on macOS.
+This shellscript provides you with the easiest ways to get up and running with an Algorand Node on macOS.
 It extrapolates some of the complexities of setting file permissions, downloading the correct scripts, and running these scripts and allows you to run just one command (`./quickstart/sh`) and start working with the Algorand APIs.

 Here is a step-by-step breakdown of what this script does: